Segal Design Institute

 DSGN 305-0 Human-Centered Service Design (1 Unit) Project-based, human-centered design approach to service design, with a focus on the design of new or improved services that tap deeply into people's needs for connectedness, belonging, and autonomy.
 Project outcomes may include organizational structures, service designs, and designed products.
 Prerequisite: DSGN 106-1 or DSGN 208-0.

-DSGN 306-0 UX Design (1 Unit) Project-based studio course covering the full range of user experience design, from screen-based experience to interaction with physical products to end-to-end environment design.
+DSGN 306-0 User Experience Design (1 Unit) Project-based studio course covering the full range of user experience design, from screen-based experience to interaction with physical products to end-to-end environment design.
 Prerequisite: DSGN 106-1 or DSGN 208-0.

 DSGN 308-0 Human-Centered Product Design (1 Unit) Project-based course focusing on user needs: observational methods, brainstorming, prototyping, business models, and the social and engineering concerns for product design.
 Prerequisite: DSGN 106-1 or DSGN 208-0.